DataFire/Integrations/integrations/generated/azure_web_service/README.md

   * properties `object`
     * adjustConnectionStrings `boolean`: Gets or sets a flag showing if SiteConfig.ConnectionStrings should be set in new site
     * blobName `string`: Name of a blob which contains the backup
-    * databases `array`: Collection of databses which should be restored.
+    * databases `array`: Collection of databases which should be restored.
 This list has to match the list of databases included in the backup.
       * items [DatabaseBackupSetting](#databasebackupsetting)
     * hostingEnvironment `string`: App Service Environment name, if needed (only when restoring a site to an App Service Environment)
     * ignoreConflictingHostNames `boolean`: Changes a logic when restoring a site with custom domains.
 If "true", custom domains are removed automatically.
 If "false", custom domains are added to